kramse/kea-it-sikkerhed/softwaresikkerhed/lektionsplan.md

       <td style="text-align:left">17/9</td>
       <td style="text-align:left"><b>Software Programming & Memory Corruption</b></td>
       <td style="text-align:left">
-      <p>Next three evenings Hacking chapters 1-3 and 24-deadly chapters 5-8 - browse if you need to, many pages.</p>
+      <p>Next three evenings Hacking chapters 1-3 and if you have it 24-deadly chapters 5-8 - browse if you need to, many pages.</p>
+      <p>Browse: Smashing The Stack For Fun And Profit, Aleph One,
+Bypassing non-executable-stack during exploitation using return-to-libc by c0ntex, Basic Integer Overflows by blexim.</p>
       </td>
     </tr>
     <tr>